 2. Errors On Production will also occur:

 Since the concerned employees are not mixed up with any of the company’s day to day production activities, there will be a huge possibility of the occurrence of errors on the overall production activities.
-On the other hand, the goods that were produced by the skilled trainers will be of qualitative nature.
+On the other hand, the goods that were produced by the skilled trainers will be of a qualitative nature.

 3. Costly both monetarily and physically:

-On-the Job Training method is expensive in the sense that the workers are distressed by the ongoing training activities; the goods produced by the learning trainees will be of considerably less quality and there will be huge chances of damaging the goods permanently.
+On-the-Job Training method is expensive in the sense that the workers are distressed by the ongoing training activities; the goods produced by the learning trainees will be of considerably less quality and there will be huge chances of damaging the goods permanently.
 These all will result only in the higher cost of production rates.

 4. Disturbance arises:

 A large commotion may happen during the everyday work process as the trainees are still in their learning phase only.
 The existing and experienced workers may feel troubled due to the interruption of both the trainees and the supervising members.